Axios vs Fetch: Which Should You Use in 2025?

 Timeouts & Cancellation

-Axios supports timeouts via config, and request cancellation is done with AbortController.
+Axios supports timeouts via config, and HTTP request cancellation is done with AbortController.
 You just set them up in the config.
-Fetch can also perform request cancellation, but you need to create an AbortController and wire it manually.
+Fetch can also perform cancellation, but you need to create an AbortController and wire it manually.

 Upload/Download Progress